TobyLobster/multiply_test/README.md

 Some early vector based arcade machines like *Tempest* and *Battlezone* were programmed in 6502, with an external processor (Atari's [*Math Box*](https://6502disassembly.com/va-battlezone/mathbox.html)) to handle the vector maths, including multiply routines.

 ### 8. Repeated addition ###
 To multiply m*n, just add m, n times.
 This is stupidly slow for anything that isn't very small in n, so avoid in general.
-Even with just 8 bit multiply, if I show them with all the others, the graph looks like this:
+With 8 bit multiply, if I show them with all the others, the graph looks like this:

 ![all results](results/6502_8x8=16_all.svg)

-Only one (mult72) is *just* worthy of an orange dot, but it's only useful in the unlikely scenario that you can afford 16 bytes but not 17:
+Only one (mult72) is *just* worthy of an orange dot, but it's really only useful in the unlikely scenario that you can afford 16 bytes but not 17:

 ![repeated addition results](results/6502_8x8=16_repeated_addition.svg)

-With 17 bytes, it's better to use binary multiplication instead (e.g. mult9 or mult11).
+So it's better generally to use binary multiplication instead (e.g. mult9 or mult11).
+Having said all that: for multiplying by small numbers (between 0 and 24), mult72 is more efficient than mult9.

 The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.